-Prior to the administration of any medication to any student under the age of eighteen (18), written parental consent is required.
+Prior to the administration of any medication, including any dietary supplement or other perceived health remedy not regulated by the US Food and Drug Administration, to any student under the age of eighteen (18), written parental consent is required.
 The consent form shall include authorization to administer the medication and relieve the Board and its employees of civil liability for damages or injuries resulting from the administration of medication to students in accordance with this policy.
 All signed medication consent forms are to be maintained by the school nurse.

-Unless authorized to self-administer, students are not allowed to carry any medications, including over-the-counter medications or any perceived health remedy not regulated by the US Food and Drug Administration while at school.
+Unless authorized to self-administer, students are not allowed to carry any medications, including overthe-counter (OCT) medications or any dietary supplement or other perceived health remedy not regulated by the US Food and Drug Administration while at school.
 The parent or legal guardian shall bring the student's medication to the school nurse.
 The student may bring the medication if accompanied by a written authorization from the parent or legal guardian.
 When medications are brought to the school nurse, the nurse shall document, in the presence of the parent, the quantity and type of the medication(s).
 If the medications are brought by a student, the school nurse shall ask another school employee to verify, in the presence of the student the quantity of the medication(s).
 Each person present shall sign a form verifying the quantity and type of this medication(s).